Mhrsh0129/VotEth/README.md

 2. Compile smart contracts
 3. Deploy to Sepolia network
 4. Update contract addresses in all files
+5. **Auto-commit and push to GitHub** 🆕
+6. **Trigger Vercel auto-deployment** 🆕
-5. Start the Express server
+7. Start the Express server

+**New:** Changes are automatically pushed to GitHub, triggering Vercel to redeploy your live site at `app.voteth.xyz` with the new contract address!

 See [COMPLETE_DOCUMENTATION.md](COMPLETE_DOCUMENTATION.md) for detailed guides.